So you’re getting in to fly tying, huh?

 Pros and Cons of Buying A Fly Tying Kit Vs. Materials

-Without question, the quickest way to get started in tying your own flies is by purchasing a fly tying kit (if you’re looking for a complete kit at a low price, this one from Scientific Anglers will do the trick)
+Without question, the quickest way to get started in tying your own flies is by purchasing a fly tying kit (if you’re looking for a complete kit at a low price, this one from Scientific Anglers will work).

 However, the biggest con to purchasing a kit is also the biggest pro of buying materials yourself, which is what I recommend.